Skip to content

 Making it worth the wait

 Expectations around the speed of technology have changed since the days of doing the dial-up internet dance and today, we often expect immediacy or darn near close to it.
 With LLMs, however, the sheer scale of the information being processed means that it sometimes takes longer to generate responses than we may expect.
-But if those extra seconds save you an hour, it’s worth it and designers can use this wait time as a moment to create transparency, like how we used zero state to educate.
+But if those extra seconds save you an hour, it’s worth it, and designers can use this wait time as a moment to create transparency, like how we used zero state to educate.
 This could include anything from dialogue boxes reminding people to fact-check the response, to sharing information about how the model generates the answers it does.
 We want to be thinking about how to use latency to reinforce learnings about the model’s limitations, in addition to ways to creatively infuse delight.
 How could we turn a moment of simply waiting into eager anticipation?

 Creating intentional friction

-When it comes to ensuring human agency, one of the biggest risks is creating over reliance on the model.
+When it comes to ensuring human agency, one of the biggest risks is creating overreliance on the model.
 Copilot isn’t an autopilot, it requires human oversight and collaboration because of its potential to generate inaccurate or wrong answers, but also because the most powerful results are created through back-and-forth interactions where tweaks are made during each turn.
 This becomes particularly critical when sharing Copilot results with others (say, a summary of OKRs from a certain fiscal year, an onboarding document, or an event recap).
 Copilot results link to citations and, in some cases, shares even more information on a source if you hover over it.
 There should still be human review of these, however, and as designers we can create intentional points of friction to help with this.
 Before someone goes to share something, for example, we can ask if you’ve fact checked it or whether there’s been any human oversight.
 Content designers have a significant role to play in interactions like this because how we word something can make or break whether someone pays attention to what’s being asked of them.

 Communicating through a visual identity